Nuchal Cord Attorneys & Birth Asphyxia Lawyers

 As the baby’s gestational age increases, so does the likelihood of a nuchal cord.
 One study found the presence of a nuchal cord in 5.8 percent of deliveries at 20 weeks gestation, and 29 percent of deliveries at 42 weeks gestation.

 Monoiamniotic twins (twins that share the same amniotic sac) always have cord entanglement, to some degree.
 One twin’s own cord can become wrapped around his or her neck or that of the other twin.

 - Long umbilical cord length

-- Multiple gestation pregnancies
+- Multiple gestation pregnancies (twins, triplets, etc.)

-- Nutritional deficiencies affecting the structure and protective barrier of the umbilical cord
+- Nutritional deficiencies affecting the umbilical cord

 Nuchal cords are often identified during an obstetrical ultrasound.
 To identify a nuchal cord, physicians look at multiple views of the fetal neck.
 A nuchal cord is diagnosed when the umbilical cord is seen encircling at least three-quarters of the fetal neck.
 If the cord encircles at least half of the neck, it may be classified as suspicious for the presence of a nuchal cord.
 The sensitivity of ultrasound for detecting nuchal cords at term has been reported to be about 70% for gray-scale imaging, and 83% – 97% with color Doppler.

 One of the possible warning signs of a nuchal cord is the baby beginning to move less after 37 weeks of gestation.
 If a nuchal cord occurs during labor, the fetal monitor may detect abnormal heart rate.